Liangyushi/ConvNTC/README.md

 - `novelDrugpair.xlsx`, `novelddi.csv`: Drug pair combinations assumed to be novel.
 - `newdrugsim.csv`: Drug–drug similarity matrix based on SMILES strings for 75 drugs.
 - `smileSim.ipynb`: Jupyter notebook for SMILES-based similarity analysis.
-- `oneil_novel.R`: R script for processing novel DDI evaluation.
+- `oneil_novel.R`: R script for processing novel DDC evaluation.

-> This case study enables testing model generalization to new DDI interactions.
+> This case study enables testing model generalization to new DDC triplets.

 Each dataset is structured to support consistent cross-validation and evaluation with the same format.